JosephFeld/streamoscope/README.md

 >ERROR: [Common 17-55] 'set_property' expects at least one object.
 Resolution: If [get_<value>] was used to populate the object, check to make sure this command returns at least one valid object.

-It will open up the new project.
+It will open up the new Streamoscope project.
 Then in the new project's tcl console, generate the modified ADC LVDS IP with these commands:

 ```
 cd hdl/ADC-lvds-main/ip